Manusinh-Thakor/medRAG-Final/README.md

 The system is trained specifically on the **NIH Chest X-ray Dataset**, making it suitable for thoracic imaging tasks such as identifying lung, pleural, and heart-related conditions.
 Retrieved reference images come from a local medical database and trusted online sources.

-Yes, you can absolutely add that — and it's a great way to clarify the motivation behind the project while still keeping the disclaimer clear.

-Here’s a clean, professional way to phrase and include it in your `README.md`:

 ---

 ## ⚡ Project Motivation